Essay guidelines

 Men and women both change their identities online, but to varying degrees, according to the findings.
 Topic sentence: Briefly explain the things that the paragraph will talk about.
 Research shows that the imitation of gender socialization norms may impact the extent to which Internet users can freely change their identities.
 Significance: Explain why the paragraph is important to the paper.
 For example, men, who are more prone to participate in risk-taking, are thought to be more inclined to use online spaces for identity exploration, including identity altering, than women (Coet & McDermott, 1979).
 Evidence: Cite a source to provide evidence for the paragraph’s argument.
 This inclination from men to change identities in times of risk-taking shows that the anonymity provided by online textual communication platforms acts as a protective mechanism, lowering social risk.
 If an individual makes a social mistake online, they can quickly log on with a different username without any consequence.
 As a result, the anonymity barrier absolves Internet users of any responsibility for their activities, as well as the physical repercussions of reckless and disrespectful behavior (Curtis, 1997).
 Explanation: Explain and interpret the eviden in your own words.
 Undeniably, the data implies that gender socialization variations in risk-taking may be connected to man and woman identity transformation, with men being more prone to take risks in exploring their identity online.
 Concluding sentence: Overall impact of the paragraph, along with concluding statements.

-To begin, you must understand the main point that will guide this paragraph.
+First you must understand the main point that will guide this paragraph.
 To do this, you should prepare a topic sentence.
+Topic sentence is literally the first sentence of your paragraph.

-- The paragraph’s topic sentence sets the tone for what your readers learn as they continue reading.
+- Topic sentence sets the tone for what your readers learn as they continue reading.

-- Your topic sentence should be narrow enough to be covered in a single paragraph yet broad enough to be developed throughout numerous sentences.
+- Topic sentence should be narrow enough to be covered in a single paragraph yet broad enough to be developed throughout numerous sentences.

 Topic sentence example